|

 In 1986, with kind permission of Dr

-printed works and manuscripts as stated.
+printed works and manuscript originals as stated.

-only glimpses of him.
+Mereweather is elusive.
 My impression is that Mereweather, in

 Venice, ordered his life as comfortably as possible